 In order to improve QA productivity, teams need to have access to real end-user devices.

 Every major cloud infrastructure provider offers Dev/Test tools (Develop, Build, Test, Release and Analyze) from the cloud.
 These tools make development teams very agile & efficient: When an environment is needed, they can start the right environment and have it up and running in minimal time and with minimal effort.
 When you no longer need the environment, you can shut it down to free up resources.
 In mobile development & QA, this is also possible.
-Teams can provision real devices immediately from the cloud and improve productivity by a factor of 2-4.
+Teams can provision real devices immediately from the pro

 Developers and QA teams need access to real devices exactly when they face an issue during development or testing, fixing post-launch issues or customer complaints.
 Earlier the issues are found, lower the cost of fixing them later during the project.
 To maximize bug-finding efficiency, you can automate a huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
 This will shorten your Dev/Test cycle, improve defect-fixing times and result in an improved bottom line.